telerik/ajax-docs/controls/slider/getting-started/behavior.md

 To control slider behavior, set the **MinimumValue**, **MaximumValue** and **Value** properties. **MinimumValue** and **MaximumValue** limit the lower and upper bounds that **Value** may be set at any value between them.

->note MaximumValue must be greater than MinimumValue to avoid generating an error.
+>tip MaximumValue must be greater than MinimumValue to avoid generating an error.

 In Example 1 below, **Value** can not be less than zero or more than thirty.